Supriyo02/ConnectBack/README.md

 - Supabase

 ## Contributing:
-Contributions to this project are welcome!
+Contributions to this project are welcome as lots of real time features are yet to be implemented!
 Please feel free to fork the repository, make your changes, and submit a pull request.